cjpuskar/WBGames/README.md

 ## Select Joins
 ## Complex Select

-  - For this challenge I wanted to show query's with JOINs in them but I didnt have a normalized database / datasets

-  - I noticed that the Spending_And_Revenue file had a lot of redundant data, containing both IDs and Description field names.
+  - For this challenge I wanted to show query's with JOINs in them but I didnt have a normalized database / datasets.
+I noticed that the Spending_And_Revenue file had a lot of redundant data, containing both IDs and Description field names.
    * Example: DeptID: 1, Dept: Police

- - I decided to create 2 lookup tables for my database:
+ - I decided to create 2 lookup tables for my database
   * OrgGroup
   * Dept

- - I used the 'Spend_And_Rev_Working.ipynb' notebook to help me with this.
+  I used the 'Spend_And_Rev_Working.ipynb' notebook to help me find unique values for these columns for use in CREATE TABLE statements.